roman-sundurov/TheWallet/README.md

 # MoneyManager
-The project where I experement with UIKit, Firebase and other frameworks.
+The project where I experiment with UIKit, Firebase, and other frameworks.
 The application is a classic money manager.
-User can save his money income/expenses.
+Users can save their income/expenses money.
 Each transaction can be assigned a date, a note, and a category.

+The project was created in 2021, the refactoring was in 2023.

 I will be very grateful if you tell me about errors in the project, or suggest improvements.